-Gin has made extensive improvements in the Boomerang 7 compared to the Boomerang 6.
-There's a new rounded leading edge inlet shape with a mesh system which works like an air valve, opening at higher speeds.
-The traditional GIN Rigifoil system and Rigifoil Max system are combined to prevent deformation of the leading edge at speeds over 55km/h.
-These innovations improve glide ratio and stability at maximum speed and in headwinds or rough air without sacrificing the level of security required by competition pilots.
+Gin has made extensive improvements in the Boomerang 8 compared to the Boomerang 7.
+The traditional GIN Rigifoil, Rigifoil Max and Rigifoil T system are combined to prevent deformation of the leading edge at speeds over 55km/h and

+These innovations improve glide ratio and stability at any speed range and in headwinds or rough air without sacrificing the level of security required by competition pilots.

 Countless prototypes have been built, tested and compared to find the optimum.
-The new profile is designed for high lift when climbing, and has an aspect ratio of 8.0 with 3 rows of lines for stability.
+The new profile is designed for high lift and stability at various angles of attack.
+The wing has an aspect ratio of 7.8 for stability, with 2 rows of lines.
 Wing span and height are well balanced by reducing the overall line length and by optimizing the shape of the arc.

 The end result is handling that gives an instantaneous response with moderate brake pressures.
 This enables efficient and easy climbing in thermals as well as using weak lift when ridge soaring.
-The Boomerang 7 pulls nicely into thermals and allows you to feel accurately any kind of thermals through precise feedback from wing.
+The Boomerang 8 pulls nicely into thermals and allows you to feel accurately any kinds of thermals with precise feedback from wing.